Ashok Desai (judge): Personal life

 Justice Desai belonged to a very poor agriculturist family.
 He had a misfortune of losing his father at the age of 6.
-Despite his early setback, only by his sheer determination and hard work Justice Desai achieved prominence as an advocate and then as a Judge.
+Despite his early setback, only by his sheer determination and hard work Justice Desai achieve prominence as an advocate and then as a Judge.
 He married Aruna Desai who was a teacher.
-Justice Desai has two sons, Satyajit A. Desai and Abhijeet A. Desai, both of them are lawyers.
+Justice Desai has two sons, Satyajit A. Desai, and Abhijeet A. Desai, both of them are lawyers.
 Satyajit Desai practices in the Supreme Court of India and is married to Anagha Desai, who is an Advocate-on-Record in the Supreme Court of India.
 Abhijeet Desai practices in the Bombay High Court.